tommadness/KH2Randomizer/docs/league/league_format.md

 There will be three stages to the league, a placement stage, a swiss stage, and a bracket stage.
 All stages will be coordinated via Discord, so join the discord to see updates.

 ## Placement Stage
 In this stage, runners will join group races that are run for 3 weeks, 4 races per week.
 In these races, runners will gain/lose an ELO score (similar to racetime, but calculated by league orgs).
 The top 32 ranked runners will move onto the swiss stage.
-Rankings will be updated on kh2rando.com after each race. **Races will begin on March 17th** and will follow this schedule:
+Rankings will be updated on kh2rando.com after each race. **Races began on March 17th and continued for 3 weeks.**

-<iframe src="https://calendar.google.com/calendar/embed?height=600&wkst=1&bgcolor=%23ffffff&ctz=America%2FNew_York&showTitle=1&title=League%20Races&showNav=1&showDate=0&showPrint=0&showTabs=0&showCalendars=0&showTz=1&mode=AGENDA&src=ZjY4MmZmZThmMTM1ZmI0ZGRkNTA1OWEwZDIxZjY2MTFkY2M4MWVkNGY5MmY0ZjE3NjE4YWM2Y2E3YWJiMThjOUBncm91cC5jYWxlbmRhci5nb29nbGUuY29t&color=%23B39DDB" style="border:solid 1px #777" width="800" height="600" frameborder="0" scrolling="no"></iframe>

-If you cannot make any of these times, you are allowed to contact a league organizer/assistant to async the Friday race on Thursday.
+If you couldn't make any of the times, you were allowed to contact a league organizer/assistant to async the Friday race on Thursday.
 While there are several volunteers to facilitate this, we can't guarantee availability.
 We will be as accommodating as possible.

 ### Notes
 ```